Winipedia/pyrig/README.md

 ## Building Artifacts

-pyrig provides an extensible build system for creating distributable artifacts.
-All builders are subclasses of `pyrig.dev.artifacts.builder.base.base.Builder`.

-**Subclass Discovery**: When you run `pyrig build`, the system automatically discovers all `Builder` subclasses across all packages depending on pyrig.
-If you subclass an existing builder (e.g., to customize `PyInstallerBuilder`), only your most specific subclass will be executed, not the parent class.
-This ensures that customizations take full control without duplicate builds.
+pyrig provides an extensible build system.
+All builders are subclasses of `Builder`.
+When you run `pyrig build`, the system automatically discovers all `Builder` subclasses.
+If you subclass an existing builder, only your most specific subclass executes.

 ### Basic Builder